SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-28-chocolate-giraffe.md

 <a id="fn3">3</a>: Ok, maybe a _little_ more.
 But I'll hide that admission down here in the footnotes to guarantee not a soule will read it. [↩](#fn3a)

-<a id="fn4">4</a>: The dark side of me thinks there's gotta be a Trojan horse version of
+<a id="fn4">4</a>: The dark side of me thinks there has to be a Trojan horse version of
 this.
-They wheel in the chocolate giraffe, and during the applause Odysseus breaks out and murders everyone with automatic weapons and high-capacity magazines.
+They wheel in the chocolate giraffe, but during the applause Odysseus breaks out and murders everyone with automatic weapons and high-capacity magazines.

-Something in the news about that, except sadder in real life.
-And enraging that Republicans make sure it _keeps happening._  [↩](#fn4a)
+Something in the news about that.
+Except sadder in real life.
+And enraging that Republicans make sure it _keeps happening._  Welcome to minority rule.  [↩](#fn4a)